How to plan for charitable giving

 Have you mapped out a plan to achieve your charitable goals?

-There are many reasons to give to charity, including honoring a loved one, creating a legacy, supporting a cause, and potentially lowering income taxes.
-And there are a number of charitable giving strategies you can utilize to achieve those philanthropic goals.
+There are many reasons to give to charity, including honoring a loved one, creating a legacy, supporting a cause, and potentially lowering income taxes, and there are a number of charitable giving strategies you can utilize to achieve those goals.

 The easiest way to make a charitable gift is to write a check to a charity or make the gift with your credit card, but an immediate cash gift may not always be the most appropriate strategy for achieving your philanthropic goals.